wlin16/Gene_mapping/README.md

 4) Regional_correlation.ipynb This script adds regional labels and EBM Stages to each sample ID.
 This script also contains the correlation part for temporal atrophic progression in MS

 After finishing the correlation part, the most correlated genes with the progression can be obatained (according to the r values).
-Then, these genes can be put into GO for overrepresentation analysis
+Then, these genes can be put into GO for overrepresentation analysis.
+In this project, we used an online Go tool which can be accessed through: http://cbl-gorilla.cs.technion.ac.il/